dstackai/dstack/docs/docs/reference/server/config.yml.md

         backends:
           - type: kubernetes
             kubeconfig:
               filename: ~/.kube/config
             networking:
               ssh_port: 32000 # Any port accessible outside of the cluster
     ```

     </div>

     The port specified to `ssh_port` must be accessible outside of the cluster.

+    ??? info "EKS"
         For example, if you are using EKS, make sure to add it via an ingress rule
         of the corresponding security group:

         ```shell
         aws ec2 authorize-security-group-ingress --group-id <cluster-security-group-id> --protocol tcp --port 32000 --cidr 0.0.0.0/0
         ```

 [//]: # (TODO: Elaborate on gateways, and what backends allow configuring them)